The recent free courses from Pluralsight on teaching kids to program really got me thinking about this subject.

 I’m not sure exactly where it is coming from, but I suspect it has something to do with egos and fear.

-Even within the development community, there seems to be a distinction between “real programmers,” and “not real programmers,” based on language or technology choice.
+Even within the development community, there seems to be a distinction between “real programmers,” and “not real programmers,” based on language or choice.

 I have to admit, I have been guilty of this type of thinking myself, because a very easy way to increase our own value is to decrease the value of others.